 Unsurprisingly, in the early period of the coronavirus pandemic in the UK, card usage rapidly accelerated across new demographics.
 LINK ATM reported cash withdrawals had dropped by 60% year-on-year in March 2020 as people stayed at home.

-Now, less than a year later in 2021, the FCA and industry leaders are lobbying to increase the contactless card limit to £100 to 'keep pace with consumer and merchant expectations'.
+On October 15th 2021, the contactless limit increases to £100 to 'keep pace with consumer and merchant expectations'.

 As the population shifts heavily towards card-only, many consumers will welcome the convenience that a higher contactless limit offers.